Skip to main content

-The Clinical Neuropsychology Program is a division within the Department of Neurology.
-We are dedicated to understanding and treating the cognitive and behavioral symptoms that frequently accompany brain diseases and injuries through clinical services, research, education, and community outreach.
+The Division of Clinical Neuropsychology is dedicated to understanding and treating the cognitive and behavioral symptoms that frequently accompany brain diseases and injuries through clinical services, research, education, and community outreach.

 Outpatient in-person or telehealth neuropsychological evaluations.